luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-AWS_My-First-Lambda/Readme.md

 }
 ```

-## 5. Pay attentionin the following issues
+## 5. Pay attentionin the following issue

-First of all take care when you set the .NET version in the project we selected .NET 6 as you can validate in these files:
+First of all take care when you set the .NET version in the AWS Lambda project.
+We selected .NET 6 as you can validate in these files:

 **AWSLambdaHelloWorld.csproj**